owlboy/greatpug-public/README.md

 #### Bug Reports and Feature Requests
 Feel free to use the issues feature of this repository to report bugs or make feature requests relating to The Great Pug.

+#### Support On-going Development
+You can support on-going maininance, events, and expansion to The Great Pug by joining my [Patreon](http://patreon.com/owlboy "patreon.com/owlboy").

 ### Change Log

+#### 02/24/18
+* St. Patrick’s Day 2018 - Promotional Table Tents
+* Enhanced appearance of Night View stage spotlights and floor lights
+* Multiple spawns
+* Minor draw call optimizations
+* Lightmap fixes
+* Rose added in The Roost - Thanks Poplopo!
+* New shelves in Night View Near the Bar
+* Improved the readability of the bulletin board flyers.
+* Fixed typo on bulletin board
+* Security Improvements
+* Humoungously improved the wall near the back storage room

+Thanks for the help testing Zarniwoop, Poplopo, and Zircronswift!

 #### 02/06/18
 * Removed birthday decorations